Full time, 40 hours / week

 Hours: Monday to Friday, 8:30 am - 4:30 pm

 - Providing services to individuals through the use of applied behaviour analysis, and positive behaviour supports.

-- Performing functional behaviour assessments of individuals; develops and oversees implementation of individual behaviour protocols and plans and organizes community follow-up and consultation.
+- Performing functional behaviour assessments; develops and oversees implementation of individual behaviour protocols and plans and organizes community follow-up and consultation.

 - Developing objective monitoring systems which track the frequency, duration and intensity of maladaptive behaviour, as well as data evaluating antecedents and consequences